shmilgan/ohwr/doc/user_guide/wrs-user_guide.md

 After all connections have been made, toggle the power-switch on to turn the device on.
 After the power on, the [WRS] should behave as follows:

-4. The *Power LED* goes green
+3. The *Power LED* goes green
 #.
 After 15s, the *Status LED* goes orange which means that the [WRS]'s kernel
 has started.
 #.
+Then the fan start working which means that FPGA has been correctly programmed.
-Finally, it goes green and the FANs start working.
+#.
+Finally, it goes green when everything is succesful (PLL is locked).

 You have now the [WRS] ready to be used in a WR network.